section-engineering-education/engineering-education/content/articles/model-monitoring-and-detecting-drifts-in-machine-learning-models-using-deepchecks/index.md

 The output shows some of the duplicate values in the testing dataset.

 #### Performance report output

 ![Performance report](/engineering-education/model-monitoring-and-detecting-drifts-in-machine-learning-models-using-deepchecks/performance-report.png)

 The output shows the performance of the classification model.
 The condition that checks/validates the model performance has passed.
 It implies the trained model has a good performance.
-It also shows the F1, Precision, and Recall scores for the model.
+It also shows the [F1](https://en.wikipedia.org/wiki/F-score), [Precision](https://medium.com/@shrutisaxena0617/precision-vs-recall-386cf9f89488), and [Recall](https://developers.google.com/machine-learning/crash-course/classification/precision-and-recall) scores for the model.

-#### Unused and the important model features output
+#### Unused and the used model features output

 ![Model features](/engineering-education/model-monitoring-and-detecting-drifts-in-machine-learning-models-using-deepchecks/model-features.png)

-The output shows all the unused and important model features.
-It shows the importance of each in model building and how each feature contributed to the final classification model.
+The output shows all the used model features and the others.
+It shows the importance of the features and how they contributed to model building.

 ### Model inference time output